willcumbie/canon-react/README.md

 # Roadmap
 This is a list of what is planned for the next release
-## v 0.1.0
+## v 0.2.0
-1. Buttons
+1. Action Button
-2. Button Groups
+2. Action Dropdown
-3. Progress Bars
+3. Popovers
+4. Status Indicator
+5. Tooltips
+6. NPM Module